top of page

 Parkinson’s is fundamentally a disorder of dopamine, a neurotransmitter essential not only to movement but also to our thoughts and feelings.

 For many people—including myself—the deepest suffering began during the prodromal phase, before tremors appeared, and often persists well beyond them.
-Anxiety, depression, apathy, rumination, and a constant sense of uncertainty can shape daily life as much as—if not more than—motor symptoms.
-Not knowing how one will feel from one moment to the next can be profoundly unsettling, to say the least.
+Anxiety, depression, apathy, obsessive intrusive thoughts, cognitive looping, rumination, fear, and a constant sense of uncertainty can shape daily life as much as—if not more than—motor symptoms.
+Uncertainty about one's feelings from moment to moment can be profoundly unsettling, to say the least.

-Because these emotional symptoms are largely invisible, people living with Parkinson’s are often subtly—or openly—dismissed by others.
+People often subtly—or openly—dismiss those living with Parkinson's due to the largely invisible nature of these emotional symptoms.
 This minimization compounds an already isolating experience and deepens the emotional pain.

-Sinemet, the gold-standard treatment, has become for me a literal lifeline—my “dear friend.”
-Within the Parkinson’s community, we describe being “on” when medication allows us to feel “next to normal” and “off” when its effects fade.
-Having been recently diagnosed, I'm also realizing the tremendous connection between my diet and Parkinson's wide-ranging symptoms.
+Sinemet, the gold-standard treatment, has become for me a literal lifeline—"my friend.”
+Within the Parkinson’s community, we describe being “on” when the medication allows us to feel “next to normal” and “off” when its effects fade.
+Having been recently diagnosed, I'm also realizing the connection between my diet and Parkinson's wide-ranging symptoms.

 Being "on" or "off" captures what often feels like a psychological head game—a rapid emotional and cognitive rollercoaster that can shift within minutes, making the disease feel, at times, cruel.

 AI-Integrated Emotional Wellness (AIEW) offers a framework for addressing these challenges by combining accessible, evidence-based coping strategies and tools with the irreplaceable presence of human connection.
-Technology can help people understand and manage emotional distress—but healing also depends on the compassion, validation, and support of mental health professionals, trusted friends, and loved ones.
+While technology can help people understand and manage emotional distress, healing depends on the compassion, validation, and support of mental health professionals, trusted friends, and loved ones.

-What we need most is to be heard—and to have our experience acknowledged for what it truly is: a deeply personal, often isolating emotional struggle that extends, as the title of this article reflects, beyond tremors.
+What we need most is to be heard and validated—"I’m sorry you’re going through this"—and to have our experience acknowledged for what it truly is: a deeply personal, often isolating emotional struggle that extends, as the title of this article reflects, far beyond tremors.

 DISCLAIMER